What is iron ore?

 Big machines

-Our iron ore trains are over 2.5km (264 ore cars) long, meaning it can take half an hour to walk from one end to the other.
+Our iron ore trains are over 2.5km, or 264 ore cars long!
+It can take up to half an hour to walk from one end to the other.

 Large-scale shipping